Welcome to the showdown between the big beasts of the world of Kindle keyword software!

 KDP Rocket offers all of the standard data, such as the price of the book, the number of reviews, the average review score etc. However, it also offers aspects not found in either competing software.

-By being able to see the full review text for each book, as well as the cover, you can quickly make a judgement as to whether your own future book will be able to beat out the competition.
 This detailed, rich, qualitative and quantitative mix of competitive data, coupled with the seamless integration with the ‘idea search’, means KDP Rocket is a really powerful book research solution.

 Kindle Keyword Software Showdown – Competitor Research Verdicts